 For longer backpacking trips where you’ll need more calories per day, aim for 130+ calories per ounce.
 If you get 150 calories per ounce, you’ll have 4,000 calories per day in in just 1.7lbs.

-The body uses calories differently.
+Why is this important?
+Because the body uses calories differently.
 Calories from sugar, for example, will be used up quickly.
 You’ll have an energy spike and then crash, leaving you tired and hungry.
 Ironically, the more junk calories you bring, the more food you’ll probably have to eat!

-*Read this for more on backpacking nutrition.
+*Read this for in-depth info on backpacking nutrition.

 3. Fast and Easy to Cooking

-Tip: Let pasta presoak for a while before you turn on your stove.
+- Let pasta presoak for a while before you turn on your stove.
 It will cook faster this way.
 The same goes with instant rice, soups, and most other instant meals.